wahidrachmawan/uNode/README.md

 ### Development Roadmap

-- [uNode Roadmap on Trello.com](https://trello.com/b/mlANnBPw/unode/), for a global view of the features that could be added.
+- [uNode Roadmap](https://possible-ant-c4d.notion.site/uNode-v3-Roadmap-354b75489c5c48deacabb1597ba121a0), for a global view of the features that could be added.
 - [GitHub issue page](https://github.com/wahidrachmawan/uNode/issues), for technical issues and bugs.

 ## License